Search

 With so many major cities in a single state, San Antonio International Airport (SAT) is far from the largest in Texas, but it’s among the most recognizable.
 The distinctive architecture of SAT appears in several films and shows set in culturally rich San Antonio, so you may have seen it even if you’re not one of the 10,000,000+ annual passengers who travel through.
 These expert tips will have you flying through SAT with ease when you arrive.

-Traveling to and from SAT with public transportation
+Traveling with public transportation

 For less than a cup of coffee, you can buy a day pass for the VIA and VIVA bus system.
 VIVA lines will connect you from downtown to almost any hotel or attraction, so I always find this worth purchasing on at least my arrival day.
 It saves me from taking a rideshare or cab and costs almost nothing extra.
 Plus, I can use it the rest of the day.

-Traveling to and from SAT by car
+Traveling by car

 Because the airport taxi fare generally starts at, or higher than, the total rideshare cost for most downtown destinations, I prefer rideshares from SAT.
 With rideshare, the cost doesn’t change once I begin the ride, while taxi fares can increase with traffic and delays.
 Unless there’s surge pricing from peak activity, rideshare is the more affordable way to go here.
 Find your driver on the outer curb outside of Terminal A.

-I always try to book from one of these three agencies (Alamo, Enterprise, and National) just in case my flight is super delayed.
+Three rental agencies at SAT operate 24 hours (Alamo, Enterprise, and National), so you can pick up or drop off without worrying about late flights.
+I always book from one of these agencies just in case my flight is super delayed.
 Then, I’m always sure my car will still be available, and it’s one less complication from a potential delay.

 Parking at SAT